bradjohns94/DigitalDeck/README.txt

 	well as edit limited custom settings of the app.
 The application is designed to allow the user to create a game by editing custom settings that are both general to card games as a whole, as well as game specific settings and house rules.
-This release comes equipped with a limited version of this functionality specific to the games of Hearts and Euchre.
+This release comes equipped with a limited version of this functionality specific to Euchre.
 =============================================================================================
 OPERATION
 	1. Start:		The user can press the play button to look for available